bongochong/CombinedPrivacyBlockLists/BLT/readmes/README-btdat.md

 **Notes**:
 - If you don't know what you are doing and you deviate from the instructions, then you are being dumb.

+- The Windows version can be found here: https://github.com/bongochong/CWP-Utilities